-- provide overview of interaction points between ministries of finance and central banks and raise awareness of their importance;
+1. Provide overview of interaction points between central banks and ministries of finance and raise awareness of their importance;

-- aknowledge the joint impact on country's economic governance in both EU membership and EU accession contexts;
+2. Acknowledge the joint impact of these two institutions on country's economic governance in both EU membership and EU accession contexts;

-CEF Governing Board members and other central bank and ministry of finance boards and senior management who are directly involved in accountability processes and effective policy-making, as well as representatives of governor's/minister's offices, board secretariats, chief financial officers and heads of legal services.
+Central bank governors and board members, ministers of finance and ministry of finance senior management who are directly involved in accountability processes and effective policy making.
+In addition, we welcome representatives of governor's/minister's offices, board secretariats, chief financial officers and heads of legal services.
 Up to two representatives per institution will be invited to the event.

 This learning initiative is supported by: